 The Riverside Park Cultural Heritage Landscape is comprised of several distinct but interrelated elements.
 These include the baseball and softball diamonds, the grassed areas, clusters of trees and bushes, the Otonabee River shoreline, and the Hunter Street Bridge.
+The landscape does not include the modern Lions Club building and parking area.
 These elements work together to form a cohesive landscape with direct associations to both the industrial and sporting history of the site and the city.
 It is an example of a continuing evolved cultural landscape which has developed into its current form from continued usage and its relationship to the natural environment and surrounding community and it continues to play a role in contemporary society and evolve with the community.